 “I’m sure it was this way,” Danny said.

-“Great,” I said, casting my gaze out at the trail behind us.
+“Great.”
+I gazed out at the trail behind us.
 The dirt path was clearly visible on the far hill, and I stared at the vanishing point, frustrated.
-My eyes must have given me away.
 It never failed.
-Even though I wasn’t looking at him, I could just feel Danny tense up, as if I was giving him the brush-off.
+Even though I wasn’t looking at him, I could just feel Danny tense up.
 “We’re lost.”

-“No, we’re not,” Danny said, in a confident whisper.
+“No, we’re not.”
+He spoke in a confident whisper.

 “It’s your lead.”
 If only he was right.

 The afternoon heat was sweltering.
 Against my better judgment, I’d worn lipstick and mascara, and make-up practically melted off my face.
 A woven rucksack reminiscent of the 1970s clung to my back, tribal designs visible on the shoulder bands.
+Life had more movement back then.
+Even if times were tense, everyone seemed to belong to their own cultural tribe.
 A Nikon D40 rested against my chest, the camera straps warm and damp on my neck.
-I tugged at a length of auburn hair to free it from the straps, and pushed it back.
+I tugged at a length of dark hair to free it from the straps, and pushed it back.

 “Patience.”
-Danny set his large hand on my shoulder for a second and stood close behind me, filling my senses with his alluring scent – spicy red saffron and rosewood.
+Danny rested his forearm on my shoulder for a second, with a fraying blue ball cap in his hand.
+He stood close behind me, filling my senses with his alluring scent – spicy red saffron and rosewood.
 “We’ve got plenty of time.”

 “Are you wearing cologne?”
-I wiped my forehead, wrinkling my nose at the wet sensation on my skin.
-In this sweltering heat, we both had to be crazy to use any kind of product under the inevitable layers of sweat.
+I wiped my forehead, wrinkling my nose at a wet sensation on my skin.
+In this damp heat, we both had to be crazy to use any kind of product under the inevitable layers of sweat.
 I turned to face Danny, passing him a sideways look and an awkward smile.

 “Just keep going, Allie,” he said.
 Danny never called me by my full name.
 Probably a sign we spent way too much time together.
-He was so sure of himself, I wanted to elbow him off the trail, just to watch him waver for a second.
+He was so sure of himself, I could hardly resist elbowing him off the trail, just to see him waiver for a second.
 Sometimes, I wondered if he was putting on an act.
 “I bet we’re almost there.”